LassoSoft/LassoGuide/lasso_guide_source/language/operators.rst

 Boolean and Logical
 ===================

-**Boolean** describes the values "true" and "false".
+:dfn:`Boolean` describes the values "true" and "false".
 Lasso supports several operators which either treat their operands as boolean values and/or produce boolean values.
 These operators are broken down into several categories.